 - You want an Ultralight sleeping bag

 This is an Ultralight Sleeping bag which means it is light to carry – a real lifesaver when hiking out on the trails or taking a long backpacking trip.
+It’s one of our favourite things about the Big Agnes Torchlight.

 - You move in your sleep